fbpx

 Is it cheaper to extract a tooth or save it with a root canal?

-The extraction alone is cheaper.
-But if you then need to replace the missing tooth with a dental implant, the total out of pocket cost of extraction plus replacement is significantly higher than saving the natural tooth with root canal treatment plus a crown.
-If the tooth can be saved, it's almost always the more affordable path over the long term.
+The extraction alone is less expensive upfront.
+But if you then need to replace the missing tooth with a dental implant, the total cost of extraction plus replacement is significantly higher than preserving the natural tooth with root canal treatment plus a crown.
+If the tooth can be saved, preserving it is generally the less expensive option over the long term.
+Your dentist will discuss the options, costs, and risks at your consultation.

 cross